Are you a business owner with a blog looking for help with local SEO? You’re not alone.

 So now that you know a little more about local SEO and the search engines, are you ready to start implementing it into your own website?

 It’s not as hard as you think.
-You can start by letting Google know all about your business.
+You can start by letting Google know all about your business in three ways.

 First, you let Google know where your business is located and how to be found by customers in that area.
 This can be done by registering your business with Google.